jdotsh/jdotsh.github.io/about/index.md

 My self-motivation and passion for engineering always makes me seek for outstanding results in my professional career as well as in my hobbies.

-In the past I took part of the Google Summer of Code project, I developed open source software - which requires learners to think analytically, creatively, and collaboratively. (strengthening my self-management skills).
+In the past I took part of the Google Summer of Code project, I developed open source software - which requires learners to think analytically, creatively, and collaboratively.
 In the future I would like to find a work environment where I can test myself every day growing up and having a role of greater responsibility in order to improve, with my skills, people’s lives.

 ## Education